Breast Revision Surgery

 - You want to remove your breast implants

 You are likely a good candidate for breast revision surgery if you are in good health and have realistic goals and expectations.

 During different seasons in life, a woman’s body may change alongside her aesthetic preferences based on lifestyle and life-stage.
 For this reason, our pre-operative consultations focus on understanding what each patient hopes to gain from breast revision surgery and to what type of procedure is the best option, and what approach will achieve the best long-term aesthetic results.

-Dr. Restifo has over twenty years of experience specializing in plastic surgery of the breast and body.
-He has performed many hundreds of breast revision surgeries and is fully committed to ensuring each patient’s safety, satisfaction, and comfort.
+Dr. Restifo has over twenty-five years of experience specializing in plastic surgery of the breast and body.
+He has performed hundreds of breast revision surgeries and is fully committed to ensuring each patient’s safety, satisfaction, and comfort.
 He will also be candid about what can be accomplished through breast revision, and will make recommendations to ensure the best possible outcome.